TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-operationnotallowed-generalized-vm-linux.md

 ## Create a new VM from a specialized disk

-If you have disk image that contains the user accounts, applications, and other state data from your original VM, you can create a new VM by attaching that specialized managed disk as the OS disk.
+If you have a disk image that contains the user accounts, applications, and other state data from your original VM, you can create a new VM by attaching that disk as the OS disk.
 For more information, see [Create a Windows VM from a specialized disk by using PowerShell](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-create-vm-specialized/).

 See also: